Try a sample application on your own cluster

 Key points so far:

 Typically, reviewing cluster- and workload-level optimization details is sufficient.
-However, you can review the optimization details at the container level, for example, to troubleshoot traffic spikes or unusual workoad behavior.
+However, you can review container-level optimization details, for example, to troubleshoot traffic spikes or unusual workload behavior.

-Read on if you want to learn about the recommendation details for each container in a workload.
+Read on to learn about the recommendation details for each container in a workload.
 Otherwise, you can jump to this section to learn about a few optimization settings that can refine your recommendations.

 Reviewing container-level recommendations

 On the workload details page, click the Recommendation tab to see the recommended requests and limits for each container.
-The selected row shows the current and recommended settings for the `optlive-showcase-app`` container (which by coincidence only, has the same name as the workload):
+The selected row shows the current and recommended settings for the optlive-showcase-app container (which, by coincidence, has the same name as the workload):

 For this container, applying the recommendation would:

-This graph makes a compelling argument for having Optimize Live apply recommendations automatically.
+This graph makes a compelling case for having Optimize Live automatically apply recommendations.

 Deploying recommendations automatically